atokop/tango-core/tests/test_command_line.rst

 >>> call()
 ... # doctest:+NORMALIZE_WHITESPACE
  Please provide a command
-  shell     Runs a Python shell inside Tango application context. serve     Run a Tango site on the local machine, for development. version   Display this version of Tango. shelve    Shelve an application's stash, as a worker process.
+   shell    Runs a Python shell inside Tango application context. get      Create shelf.dat drop     Drop the specified site or site/rule from the shelf. serve    Run a Tango site on the local machine, for development. version  Display this version of Tango. show     Display the contents of the shelf. shelve   Shelve an application's stash, as a worker process. put      Load a shelf.dat file onto the shelf.
 >>>